ekjotkaursault/Summer24/README.md

 # Summer24
-This is intro of Git.
+This is intro of Git.Author -Ekjot